tallmtt/voice_typing/README.md

 Notes:
 - Adjust mic volume for best result.
-- First run might be slow as it needs to download the model (better yet, use whisper from cli first to download the model (tiny))
+- First run might be slow as it needs to download the model (better yet, use whisper from cli first to download the model (base.en))

 Recommended:
 - Add a Keybinding for mic mute/unmute - Text is generated and fills in after muted (might be the needed because of my poor mic quality)